andrewtammaro10/TicTacToe/README.md

 Player 2 - O

 Checks each turn to determine if a player has won or if the game ends in a tie.
 Reports win or tie and exits game.
-(Commented code includes option to choose to play again via user input)

 Positions must be entered in the following form, upper or lower case: